Prismatic World Tour: Costume changes

-On May 14, 2014, at LG Arena in Birmingham, England, the Eyptian-inspired Lavender bodysuit and thigh-high boots were replaced with a Red bodysuit & Gladiator sandals during the "Ancient Egyptian" Section of the show.
+On May 14, 2014, at LG Arena in Birmingham, England, the Egyptian-inspired Lavender bodysuit and thigh-high boots were replaced with a Red bodysuit & Gladiator sandals during the "Ancient Egyptian" Section of the show.

 For the Asian Leg of the tour, Perry adorned several new costumes.
 For the "Prismatic" Act, she wore a metallic, purple cat-inspired leotard.
-The outfit contained metallic, purple thigh-high hell boots, a leotard complete with a cat face, glowing eyes, and little multi-color triangles around the leotard that lit up, similar to her previous outfit.
+The outfit contained metallic, purple thigh-high heel boots, a leotard complete with a cat face, glowing eyes, and little multi-color triangles around the leotard that lit up, similar to her previous outfit.
 For the "Acoustic" set, Perry now wears a sparkly green dress with sunflowers over the breasts and other parts of the dress.
 The wig she adorns is also more vibrant in color, and less pastel.
 For her shows in China, during the "Throwback" and "Hyper Neon" act, Perry wore a pastel splatter paint-inspired mini dress, which was a dress to look as if it had been splattered with paint.
 After her shows and China, Perry debuted (on tour) a new outfit to replace the splatter paint dress during the same act.
 This outfit consisted of a leather pink striped crop top bra, which had yellow shoulder pads sticking off of it.
 She wore leather pink striped cufflets and a pink, yellow and orange striped mini dress, created to look as if it was overlapping on itself – she wore this outfit when performing at the BBC Radio 1 Big Weekend.